Ben74x/devfolio/content/blog/Image Recognition and Chatbot Website Using AWS/index.md

 10. Set the `Default Root Object` as `main.html`. <img src="https://raw.githubusercontent.com/Ben74x/devfolio/master/content/blog/Image%20Recognition%20and%20Chatbot%20Website%20Using%20AWS/Screenshot%20from%202022-10-12%2021-39-57.png" alt=""> </br></br></br>
 11. Click `Create Distribution` on the bottom right to create your distribution and wait 10-15 minutes. </br></br>
 12. Click `Distributions` on the left hand side and go to your distribution Domain Name.
 Copy and paste that name to your web browser to see your website.
 Allow it to access your camera. </br></br>
-13. Try accessing the website on your phone and you should be able to use both cameras to undertake image recognition.</br><?br>
+13. Try accessing the website on your phone and you should be able to use both cameras to undertake image recognition.</br></br>

 **That sums everything up!!**
-Here is a summary of everything that we did:
+Here is a summary of everything we did:
 - Built a chatbot with basic interactions using **Amazon Lex console**
 - Used **Lambda** to respond to the user interactions
 - Explored the **Amazon Lex console** to add buttons to the responses of the question